spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-attributes.md

 4. Depending on the attribute selected in the step below, for the *Default* cell, select or enter the predefined value.
 Use the *Default* cell if no translations are needed.
 5. Add/select translations for the attribute values for the desired locales.

-**Tips & Tricks**
+**Tips and tricks**

 Click **Cancel** if a new attribute should not be added to an abstract product.

 ## Editing marketplace abstract product attributes

-To edit the attributes for a marketplace abstract product:
+To edit attributes for a marketplace abstract product:

 1. Next to the abstract product, you want to edit an attribute for, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the *Attributes* pane.
 2. In the *Attributes* pane, hover over the table and update the necessary cells.

-**Tips & Tricks**
+**Tips and tricks**

 You can rearrange the columns' order, hide and show the columns by clicking the settings cogwheel next to the table.

 ## Deleting marketplace abstract product attributes

-To remove the attribute from the abstract product:
+To remove an attribute from an abstract product:

 1. Next to the abstract product, you want to delete an attribute for, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the *Attributes* pane.
 2. In the *Attributes* pane, next to the attribute you want to delete, hover over the three dots and click **Delete**.